 Non-permanent establishment in the Netherlands

-If you are a foreign company that does not have a permanent establishment in the Netherlands, you do not have to register with the Dutch Commercial Register.
-However, if you are liable to pay VAT, you do need to register with the Dutch Tax and Customs Administration.
+If your foreign company does not have a permanent establishment in the Netherlands, you do not have to register with the Dutch Business Register.
+If you are liable to pay VAT, you do need to register with the Tax Administration.

 Registering temporary employment agencies and other suppliers of workers

-You will be issued a KVK number after registering in the Dutch Commercial Register.
+You will be issued a KVK number after registering in the Dutch Business Register.
 All legal entities and partnerships will also be given a Legal Person and Partnership Information Number (Rechtspersonen en Samenwerkingsverbanden Informatienummer, RSIN).
 If your business consists of more than one branch, each of them will be given a unique branch number consisting of 12 digits.
-You will automatically receive your VAT number either from KVK or the Dutch Tax and Customs Administration.
+You will automatically receive your BTW (VAT) number (and your BTW-id, if you are a sole proprietor or partner in a partnership) from the Tax Administration.

-You must notify the KVK within one week if your business details change, for example the address, officers or directors, branch details or trade name (or if the trade name is added to).
+You must notify the KVK within one week if your business details change, for example the address, officers or directors, branch details or trade name (or if a trade name is added).
 If your business has been taken over by a new owner, partnership or legal entity, it will receive a new KVK number.

-If your business ceases trading, you must deregister from the Dutch Commercial Register.
+If your business ceases trading, you must deregister from the Dutch Business Register.
 You can either send or hand in the deregistration form together with a copy of your identity document to the KVK office in your region.
-The KVK will pass your deregistration on to the Dutch Tax and Customs Administration.
+The KVK will pass your deregistration on to the Tax Administration.

-The Dutch Commercial Register contains information about registered businesses, foundations and associations.
-You can consult the Register or order products, such as KVK extracts, annual financial statements or corporate summaries.
-You can also request this information by telephone (0900 123 4567 as a cost of €0.70 per minute excl. normal telephone tariffs, the recorded menu message is in Dutch).
+The Dutch Business Register contains information about registered businesses, foundations and associations.
+You can consult the Register (in Dutch) or order products, such as KVK extracts, annual financial statements or corporate summaries.
+You can also request this information by telephone: dial +31 900 123 4567.
+This costs €0.70 per minute on top of your normal telephone charges.
+The recorded menu message is in Dutch.

 Protecting your data with the non-mailing indicator

-Your details listed in the Dutch Commercial Register are publicly available.
-By activating the non-mailing indicator (in Dutch), you indicate that your data are not available for direct marketing purposes.
+Your details listed in the Dutch Business Register are publicly available.
+By activating the non-mailing indicator, you indicate that your data are not available for direct marketing purposes.

 Online registration procedure via Message Box

-You also can apply to register with the Dutch Commercial Register by using Message Box.
-To do so you will need a level-4 electronic signature (STORK) or sign in using a PKI certificate (Public Key Infrastructure).
+You also can apply to register with the Dutch Business Register by using the Berichtenbox (Message Box).
+To do so you will need a level-4 electronic signature (STORK), sign in using a PKI certificate (Public Key Infrastructure), or use your country's e-ID verification method.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.

 Statistics: foreign companies in the Netherlands